arialpew/reason-loadable/README.md

 Thanks to @rickyvetter and ReasonML community.

+# Limit

+- Parcel watch server doesn't trigger change on code-splitted ReasonML module (they will remove Chokidar soon, so maybe it will fix it).

+- Code should look better for scaling.

 # Bundle size (minified, no gzip compression)

 ### Parcel : 188kb (main) - 2kb (css) - 1kb (html) - 2kb (bundle 1) - 2kb (bundle 2)